pavelVice/PR_project/README.md

 ![Alt text](./figures/fig10.png?raw=true "")

 The last step for the project is to remove ideality from landmark initialization and observations.
 The ideal observations (noise-free) are simply replaced by the bearings provided in the input dataset.
 The initialization of a landmark instead works as follows: each couple of bearing observations related to the landmark is triangulated in order to get an estimate of the landmark position (based on the given couple of measurements) and then the landmark is initialized to the mean of all the estimates.
-The mechanism is shown in the following figure, a zoom on the right part of the trajectory showing how the bearings (green) starting from the odometry guesses (red) are intersected and an initial guess for a the landmark at issue (magenta) is recovered as a mean of all the intersections (black).
-The initial guess for the landmark is in this case quite distant from the true position because of the fact that the odometry guess is quite far from the real trajectory, but it is the best initial guess you can retrieve from the available observations.
+The mechanism is shown in the following figure, a zoom on the right section of the trajectory showing how the bearings (green) starting from the odometry guesses (red) are intersected and an initial guess for a the landmark at issue (magenta) is set to the mean of all the intersections (black).
+The initial guess for the landmark is in this case quite distant from the true position because of the fact that the odometry guess is quite far from the real trajectory, but still it is the best initial guess you can retrieve from the available observations.

 ![Alt text](./figures/fig11.png?raw=true "")

-Using the real bearings and the aforementioned initialization procedure for the landmarks, the landmark initialization is affected by much more noise, but the trajectory and map found still represent a good result.
+Using the real bearings and the aforementioned triangulation procedure, the landmark initialization is affected by much more noise but the output trajectory and map still represent a good result.

 ![Alt text](./figures/fig12.png?raw=true "")